scarlett-foundation/go-api/README.md

 ```

 **Important**: The "Bearer " prefix is required.
 Requests without this prefix will be rejected with a 401 Unauthorized error.

+### Rate Limiting

+The API implements rate limiting on a per-API key basis:

+- Each API key is limited to 20 requests per second
+- Burst capacity of 30 requests allows for occasional traffic spikes
+- Rate limit information is returned in response headers:
+  - `X-RateLimit-Limit`: Requests per second allowed (20.00)
+  - `X-RateLimit-Remaining`: Remaining requests in the current window
+  - `X-RateLimit-Reset`: Unix timestamp when the rate limit window resets

+When rate limits are exceeded, the API returns a 429 Too Many Requests status code with an error message.

 ### Chat Completions Endpoint